 A Mark Reviewed option appears with items chosen by your instructor.
 After you review one of the items, select the option to mark it as Reviewed.

 You can switch between Reviewed and Mark Reviewed if you want to go back to a content item and review it again.
 Your instructor only views the current setting.
 If you mark an item as Reviewed, then switch to Mark Review, your instructor doesn't see that the item was marked Reviewed at any time.

 Doesn't seem familiar?
-Jump to the "Original" help about accessing content.
+Jump to the "Ultra" help about viewing alternative file formats.